advait-l/stock-market-positions-alerts/docs/tech_stack.md

 ## 6. Deployment

 - **Frontend:** Vercel
-- **Backend:** Docker, Kubernetes on AWS
+- **Backend:** Google Cloud Run (serverless containers)
+- **Database:** InfluxDB Cloud (managed service)
 - **Rationale:** The frontend will be deployed on Vercel for its seamless integration with Next.js.
-The backend services will be containerized using Docker and orchestrated with Kubernetes on AWS for scalability and reliability.
+The backend will be deployed on Google Cloud Run for simplicity and automatic scaling without the complexity of managing Kubernetes.
+InfluxDB Cloud provides a managed time-series database solution.